 1941, more than three million cars were manufactured in the United States.
 Only 139 more were made for the duration of the war.
 Ford turned out one B-24 bomber every 63 minutes for 24 hours daily.

 Using Dr. Charles Drew’s idea, the American Red Cross set up blood donor stations to collect plasma for the U.S. Armed Forces.

 Glenn Miller’s Chattanooga Choo-Choo was awarded the first Gold record.

 Plutonium was officially chemically identified on February 23rd by Dr. Glenn T. Seaborg’s team.

-A ten-second ad for Bulova watches was aired by NBC.
+NBC aired a ten-second ad for Bulova watches.
 This was the first television commercial and cost $7.

-Elaine Esposito holds the record for the longest coma according to the Guinness World Records, having lost consciousness in 1941 and eventually dying in that condition in 1978.
+According to the Guinness World Records, Elaine Esposito holds the record for the most extended coma, losing consciousness in 1941 and eventually dying in that condition in 1978.